-Speaking of albums, my favorites are John Mayer’s Paradise Valley, Lauren Daigle’s How Can It Be, and the soundtrack to the film The Secret Life of Walter Mitty.
+Speaking of albums, my favorites are John Mayer’s Paradise Valley and the soundtrack to the film The Secret Life of Walter Mitty.

 Long story short, I only fully invest in a handful of artists.
 I don’t consider myself someone who knows a little bit of every genre—that is, beyond well-known songs in other genres.
 That does not bother me.
 There is a beauty in supporting an artist through all songs, albums, and seasons in life, not just in their popular ones.

 My challenge to you is simple: If you have never listened to an entire album from beginning to end, do so.
 See what lessons you can learn about life.
 Try to understand what the artist wants to convey in the lyrics and style.
 Invest.
 Dig deep.